VPN Review: IPVanish

 Mobile App

-IPVanish's mobile app is similar to its desktop app, however, its "Connect" button is in the center, as is standard among the provider's competitors.
-In the "Quick Connect" area, users can select from the full list of server locations, or alternatively, switch to the server sub-menu.
+IPVanish's mobile app is similar to its desktop client, however, its "Connect" button is in the center, as is standard among the provider's competitors.
+In the "Quick Connect" area, users can select from a complete list of server locations, or alternatively, switch to the server sub-menu.

-Most of the desktop client's settings, including detailed auto-start options, are also available in the mobile apps for both Android and iOS.
-Unfortunately, the kill switch is only offered for the Windows and macOS desktop clients, whereby the mobile app does have split tunneling.
-This makes it possible to exclude certain apps from using your VPN tunnel.
+Most of the desktop client's settings, including detailed auto-start options, are also available in its Android and iOS mobile apps.
+Unfortunately, the kill switch is only part of the Windows and macOS desktop clients, whereby the mobile app does have split tunneling.
+With this, you can exclude certain apps from using your VPN tunnel.

 IPVanish's mobile app is highly functional and, unlike its desktop counterpart, offers split tunneling.

-IPVanish offers few extras apart from the VPN essentials.
-Even its once unique scheduled IP change has been removed, for reasons unknown.
+IPVanish doesn't offer many extras apart from the VPN essentials.
+Its once-unique scheduled IP change feature has been removed, for reasons unknown.
 The absence of split tunneling from the desktop client is also unfortunate.
-What remains is a good VPN service, however, one with a lot more potential.
+What remains is a good VPN service, however, there's lots of room for improvement.

 Server Network